Hi! I'm Tom. I build complex machine reading systems.

 so that we can be better informed and make smarter choices.

-I'm the technical founder and CTO at Stealth, where we are building next-generation machine reading technology to help people understand complex documents in minutes instead of hours.
+I'm the technical founder and CTO at Noetica AI, where we are building next-generation machine reading technology to help stakeholders understand populations of complex contracts in minutes instead of hours and surface previously inaccessible insights.

 We are translating insights and capabilities from the state-of-the-art in machine learning and natural language processing research into a real system that empowers domain experts and organizations to be more effective in a valuable legaltech / fintech market.

-We are venture-backed and are actively seeking to add skilled and motivated frontend, backend, and ml/nlp engineers to our team, so if that sounds interesting, feel free to reach out!
+We are always looking to add skilled and motivated full-stack and ml/nlp engineers to our team, so if that sounds interesting, feel free to reach out!

 Research

-Previously I worked on a decision support system that utilizes text mining to aid NYC Deparment of Health epidemiologists in tracking actionable indicators of foodborne illness from Yelp reviews.
+Before that I worked on a cutting-edge decision support system that utilized text mining to aid NYC Deparment of Health epidemiologists in tracking actionable indicators of foodborne illness from Yelp reviews.
+During this project I was advised by Luis Gravano and Daniel Hsu.

 Selected Projects